notacoderr/BloodVault2/node-app/README.md

    npm run dev
    ```

-   The API listens on port `4000` by default and exposes endpoints for
+   The API listens on port `4000` by default, exposes endpoints for
-   authentication, blood requests, donations, and appointments.
-Socket.IO
+   authentication, blood requests, donations, appointments and inventory, and
-   broadcasts appear under the `blood-*` and `appointment:*` event channels.
+   serves the dashboard UI at `/`.
+Socket.IO broadcasts appear under the
+   `blood-*` and `appointment:*` event channels.

 4. Execute migrations with your preferred runner.
 If you install `sequelize-cli`
    globally you can point it at `node-app/migrations` to rebuild the schema.